✨ Professional Resume Review | Get Yours Today | Certified Experts

 So, how do you go about this?

-Scan your CV with a reputable ATS to ensure that your CV is good enough to fill the job advertisement.
-In this case, if you fail the ATS test, you can always rework your CV until you meet the requirements.
+Scan your CV with a reputable ATS to ensure it is good enough for the job advertisement.
+If you fail the ATS test, you can always rework your CV until you meet the requirements.

 Although there are a few ATS options, I can only vouch for the Jobscan app, thanks to its proven track record.
 So, feel free to use this app to establish an ATS-friendly CV before you apply for any work.